Texas regents approve Steve Sarkisian $34.2 million contract

-AUSTIN, Texas (AP) University of Texas System regents on Thursday approved a six-year, $34.2 million guaranteed contract for new football coach Steve Sarkisian.
+AUSTIN, Texas — University of Texas System regents on Thursday approved a six-year, $34.2 million guaranteed contract for new football coach Steve Sarkisian.

 The regents also approved more than $21 million in guaranteed contracts for Sarkisian’s staff.
 Three of his top assistants got three-year guaranteed contracts worth more than $1 million annually.
 The highest-paid in that group will be defensive coordinator Pete Kwiatkowski at $1.7 million per year.